 4. Add eggs, 1 at a time, along with almond extract,

 5. Add flour mixture and mix on the lowest speed until mostly mixed.

 6. Add cranberries and white chocolate till JUST blended.

 7. Dump dough onto lightly floured counter and divide into three equal chunks.
 Using floured hands, form three logs, lengthwise, on the baking sheet.
 Each log should be about 1 inch high, two inches wide, and 12-14 inches long.

 8. Whisk egg white in small bowl until foamy; brush egg white glaze on top and sides of each log.

-9. Bake logs until golden brown (logs will spread), about 30-35 minutes.
+9. Bake logs until golden brown, about 30-35 minutes.
 Don’t turn off the oven.

 10. Cool 15 minutes on sheet, then transfer to cutting board.
 Cut into 1/2 inch slices and return to baking sheet, cut side down.

 11. Bake for an additional 15 minutes or until golden brown.
 Transfer biscotti to rack.
 Cool completely.
-Keep at room temp. in zip-lock bag or tupperware for a few days.
+Keep at room temp. in zip-lock bag or tupperware for at least a week.